Friday, May 25, 2012

 3) The Spirit of Prophecy

-Our previous lesson focused on the importance of the element of desire in gaining a testimony, so we will focus here on the other two elements.
+In previous lessons we have focused on the importance of the element of desire in gaining a testimony, so we will focus here on the other two elements.
 The Prophet Joseph Smith testified, “Testimony is always attended by the spirit of prophecy and revelation” (Teachings of the Prophet Joseph Smith, p.
 148).

 THE SPIRIT OF PROPHECY